Xotabu4/cyborg-pw-tests/README.md

 npm install @cyborgtests/test
 ```

-This library expects `@playwright/test`, `react` and `react-dom` to be available in your project as peer dependencies.
+This library expects `@playwright/test` to be available in your project as peer dependency.

 ## Usage